Configuration Options

 additionalVolumes

-Provides configuration options to mount additional volumes to specific directories in the HiveMQ container.
-This option can be used to mount volumes of type "configMap", "secret", "emptyDir", and "persistentVolumeClaim".
+Provides configuration options to mount additional volumes to specific directories in the HiveMQ container as a list.
+This option can be used to mount volumes of type configMap, secret, emptyDir, and persistentVolumeClaim.

 • type: Defines the type of volume to be mounted.